vamsikrishna2049/maven/nodes.md

 **Under default lifecycle**

-1. **validate** - validate the project is correct and all necessary information is available
+1. **validate** - Validates the project is correct and all necessary information is available

 2. **compile** - compile the source code of the project

-3. **test** - test the compiled source code using a suitable unit testing framework.
-These tests should not require the code be packaged or deployed
+3. **test** - Test the compiled source code using a suitable unit testing framework.
+These tests should not require the code be packaged or deployed.

 4. **package** - It will pack the entire compiled code and package it in its distributable format, such as a JAR/WAR/EAR.

-5. **verify** - run any checks on results of integration tests to ensure quality criteria are met
+5. **verify** - Run any checks on results of integration tests to ensure quality criteria are met

-6. **install** - install the package into the local maven repository, for use as a dependency in other projects locally
+6. **install** - Install the package into the local maven repository, for use as a dependency in other projects locally

-7. **deploy** - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.
+7. **deploy** - Done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

-**site** - Generates project documentation and reports, usually in 'HTML' format.
+**site** - Generates project documentation and reports, usually in `HTML` format.
 Lifecycle handles the creation of your project's web site.

 Ex: